PdxCodeGuild/Class_Runtime_Terrors/3 JavaScript/docs/17 - Promises.md

 ```
 *then()* takes two arguments, a callback for a success case, and another for the failure case.
 Both are optional, so you can add a callback for the success or failure case only.

-The code below is a good example of how promises allow asynchronous code to run
+The code below is a good example of how promises allow asynchronous code to run:

 ```javascript
 console.log('Hello Promise');